MadsRJ/CRABS_NordicRefDBs/README.md

 bash Make_RefDB_MiFish.sh
 ```

-## Extra support for Nordic countries (Denmark, Finland, Iceland, Norway, and Sweden, along with the autonomous territories of the Faroe Islands and Greenland)
+## Extra database curation and support for fishes present in Nordic countries (Denmark, Finland, Iceland, Norway incl. the Svalbard archipelago, and Sweden, along with the autonomous territories of the Faroe Islands and Greenland)
-#### Table overview of Nordic fish species in the reference database as well as species currently missing in the reference database
+#### Table of all fish species found in the Nordic countries, along with information on whether or not they exist in the reference database, the amount of unique sequences per species, primer mismatches to the UiT-version of the MiFish-primers, as well as a list of countries from which the species have been reported.
+All names are reported with Eschmeyer's Catalog of Fishes as the taxonomic authority, and synonyms have been added when encounter in GenBank or elsewhere.
+The list has been made by combining information from FishBase country lists of species occurrences.
+It has been supplemented with additions to the Danish fish fauna from Jensen et al. (2022), the Greenland fauna from Jensen et al. (2023) and Møller et al. (2010), and the Norwegian/Arctic fauna by Mecklenburg et al. (2018).
+Additionally, the Norwegian fish fauna has been supplemented with curated records from the Institute of Marine Research bottom trawl surveys (2004-2021, "NOR-BTS_clean.RData"), as incorporated into [FishGlob](https://github.com/fishglob/FishGlob_data/) (Maureaud et al. 2021, Maureaud et al. 2024).

 | Order                       | Family               | Species                           | Common name                   | Known synonyms                                            | Present in database | Unique sequences | Mismatch F-primer | Mismatch R-primer | Distribution                      | Notes             |
 |-----------------------------|----------------------|-----------------------------------|-------------------------------|-----------------------------------------------------------|---------------------|------------------|-------------------|-------------------|-----------------------------------|-------------------|